athistlethwaite/quotes-on-dev/README.md

 # Quotes on Dev Starter

 A WordPress starter theme for the Quotes on Dev project, forked from Underscores.
+Allowed us to play with AJAX, PHP, WP API's, and jQuery.
+This project also allowed us to practice our HTML, CSS, SASS skills.

+## Project Features

+- This project generates a quote when you click the 'Show me Another!' button without actually refreshing the browser.
+- The Submit a Quote button will submit a new quote into the database to be reviewed and published.
+- Created 2 custom fields

 ## Installation